 The Alexander Graham Bell Association for the Deaf and Hard of Hearing offers a number of scholarships for certain students with bilateral hearing loss who are pursuing an undergraduate or graduate degree full time.

 - Have bilateral hearing loss diagnosed before the age of 4.

 - Use Listening and Spoken Language as their primary communication mode.

 - Be enrolled in or planning to attend a mainstream university and working toward a four-year undergraduate or graduate degree.

 Applicants must maintain an unweighted 3.25 GPA and include their transcripts in their application.
-Applicants with hearing aids must include a recent unaided audiogram.
-Applicants with cochlear implants (CI) must include a recent CI report.
-Check the scholarship guidelines for more detailed information.
+Those with hearing aids must include a recent unaided audiogram, and those with cochlear implants must include a recent CI report, among other eligibility requirements as outlined on the website.

 Graeme Clark Scholarship